3D Modeling Guide: Software, Techniques and Uses

 3ds Max

-3D architectural model showing building designs in wireframe, shaded, and textured views within a design software interface.
+Architecture 3D modeling software showing a building in wireframe, shaded, and textured views.

 Modern chair designs with smooth wooden handles: one with a brown fabric cylinder, the other with a yellow patterned cushion.